-As discussed in Note 1-13, the Company adopted ASC 350, "Goodwill and Other Intangible Assets", on January 1, 2002.
-ASC 350 requires that goodwill and other intangible assets that have indefinite lives not be amortized but instead be tested at least annually for impairment, or more frequently when events or change in circumstances indicate that the asset might be impaired, by comparing the carrying value to the fair value of the reporting unit to which they are assigned.
+As discussed in Note 1-13, ASC 350 requires that goodwill not be amortized but instead be tested at least annually for impairment, or more frequently when events or change in circumstances indicate that the asset might be impaired, by comparing the carrying value to the fair value of the reporting unit to which they are assigned.
 The Company considers its ASC 280 operating segment - High Intensity Focused Ultrasound (HIFU) and Urology Devices and Services (UDS) - to be its reporting units for purposes of testing for impairment.
-Goodwill amounts to \pounds 1,767 thousand for the UDS division and to \pounds 645 thousand for the HIFU division, at December 31, 2017.
+Goodwill amounts to €1,767 thousand for the UDS division and to €645 thousand for the HIFU division, at December 31, 2018.